isabella232/docs.devo.ps/source/manual/CLI.md

   </dd>

   <dt><code class='terminal'>devops list [--repo={REPO}] runs {TASK} [--count={COUNT}]</code></dt>
   <dd>Returns the list of the previous runs of a task specified by `{TASK}`, limiting the list size to `{COUNT}` runs. <small>If the `--repo` option is ommitted, assumes the repo is the one you run the command from (requires a local clone of the repository).
-If the `--count` option is ommitted, will fetch the last 10 runs by default.</small>
+If the `--count` option is ommitted, fetches the last 10 runs by default.</small>
   </dd>

   <dt><code class='terminal'>devops list [--repo={REPO}] webhooks</code></dt>